 From My Perspective

-A personal narrative of one South African actuary’s journey in banking April/May 2017Introduction by Robert L. Brown
+A personal narrative of one South African actuary’s journey in the banking practice area

 In researching the articles in this issue of The Actuary, I was pleasantly surprised to find that the country with the longest history of actuaries in banking was South Africa.
 So, after some debate, I decided to track down the local industry experts to find out more about these industry architects.
 I was referred to Michael Tichareva, who works in infrastructure project finance, and Rolf Van Den Heever, who works in the treasury department of one of the regional banks, Barclays Africa Bank Limited.
 Michael had already agreed to write the article “Specialized Growth,” so I turned to Rolf to get his story.
 Luckily, he obliged, and his story goes like this: